Superoperator Analysis of Entanglement in a Four-Qubit Cluster State: Kraus Operator Representation

 Clearly, if there is only one Kraus operator it will be unitary with an amplitude of 1.
 In this way, unitarity of the evolution can be quantified by $A_1$, the amplitude of the first Kraus oprerator.
 In addition, the accuracy of the applied evolution can be quantified by the fidelity or correlation of the first Kraus operator as compared to the desired unitary \cite{QPT}.
 The fidelity is given by:

 and the correlation is given by:

-The fidelity measure accounts for both decoherent losses, a change in the purity of the state, and coherent errors, what we might call a change in the `direction' of the state, effected by the first Kraus operator.
-The correlation is unaffected by a change in magnitude of the state.
+The fidelity measure accounts for both decoherent losses, a change in purity, and coherent errors, what we might call a change in `direction' effected by the first Kraus operator.
+The correlation is unaffected by a change in magnitude.

 We start with the Kraus operators of the dephasing environment.
 The amplitude of the Kraus operators as a function of decoherence strength is shown in Fig.~\ref{KDephase}.
 The amplitude of the first Kraus operator decreases linearly and the amplitude of the other three Kraus operators increase until, at $p = 1$, the four Kraus operators have equal amplitudes.
 At that limit each of the four Kraus operator matrices have an element equal to $1/\sqrt{2}$ in one of the corners and all the other elements are zero.
 The fidelity of the first Kraus operator also decreases linearly with dephasing strength while the correlation remains constant at 1 (until very high $p$) implying purely decoherent evolution.